ktonon/two-medium-model/README.md

 They travel freely, their structure restored by the elastic properties of the LCM.

-As frequency increases, however, the wave's spatial extent shrinks (again, in the absolute frame defined by the GCM).
+When a light wave moves into a region of higher LCM compression, for example entering the gravitational field of a planet or star, it blueshifts.
+That is, it's frequency increases and the wave's spatial extent shrinks.
 The crests bunch closer together, the oscillation occupies a smaller physical region, and energy density rises.
 From the GCM perspective, the wave becomes a denser and more coherent target.

 This leads to a simple but profound rule:

-> **High-frequency waves progressively increase their effective
+> **Blueshifting waves progressively increase their effective
 > cross-section to the GCM flux.**

 At some point, the wave ceases to be transparent.
 The GCM begins scattering off it strongly enough to cast a real shadow.
 The shadow compresses the nearby LCM, which in turn constricts the wave.
-If the compression crosses a critical threshold, the traveling wave loses the ability to maintain its extended form.
+A positive feedback loop takes over.
+Eventually the compression crosses a critical threshold and the traveling wave loses the ability to maintain its extended form.
 This is the onset of collapse.

-The earlier intuition---that a blueshifted or high-frequency wave becomes unstable---is still partly correct, but the true driver is the **interaction with the GCM**, not the elasticity of the LCM itself.
 Regions with high LCM density (such as near massive bodies or inside planets) naturally compress incoming waves, increasing both their local frequency and their opacity to the GCM.
-This explains why pair production is favored in such environments:
+This explains why electron/positron pair production is favored in such environments:

 - **High local LCM density → higher local optical frequency**